 and Coverage (2023)

 Prescription drug coverage

-With Kaiser Permanente, you’re required to use network pharmacies for prescription drugs; otherwise you’ll pay full price for prescriptions.
-There isn’t a deductible for prescriptions, and mail-order drugs are available in all plans.
+With Kaiser Permanente, you’re required to use network pharmacies for prescription drugs; otherwise, you’ll pay full price for prescriptions.
+There is a deductible for prescriptions with the Kaiser Permanente Classic, SoundChoice, and Value plans.
+This deductible does not apply to value or tier prescriptions.
+Mail-order drugs are available in all plans.

 You can find complete details about prescription drug coverage by reviewing the plan’s Certificate of Coverage.